 3 crucial factors to keep in mind when advertising with Google Ads

-This connection between keyword and the ad is necessary because when people see what they are looking for and click on your ad, Google will reward that by giving you a better quality score which will eventually result with a lower cost per click.
-O n the other hand if your ad is not relevant to a search query, guess what, your cost per click will be higher.
+This connection between keyword and the ad is necessary because when people see what they are looking for and click on your ad, Google will reward that by giving you a better quality score which will eventually result in a lower cost per click.
+On the other hand if your ad is not relevant to a search query, guess what, your cost per click will be higher.

 2. Landing page